ixiaopan/blog/content/post/constrained-optimisation.md

 Finally, we're here.
-I spent several days to write up this article.
-To be honest, I am not a math person, and it was a struggle to explain these mathematical concepts and formulas.
+I spent several days writing up this article.
+To be honest, I am not a math person, and it was a struggle to explain these mathematical concepts and formulas clearly and accurately.
 But in doing so, I had a better understanding about optimisation.
 But knowing these equations only is not enough, the key point is to learn to apply them in machine learning to solve real-world problems.
 Anyway, we are done for now.